-For retailers, this creates pressure to reassess their entire supply chain, including how they manage warehousing and online fulfilment.
-And that’s exactly where the agility and efficiency of micro-fulfilment solutions come in.
+For retailers, this creates pressure to reassess their entire supply chain, including how they manage warehousing and online fulfillment.
+And that’s exactly where the agility and efficiency of micro-fulfillment solutions come in.

-While many organizations are waking up to the business advantages micro-fulfilment centers offer, most are unaware of their environmental benefits.
-So in this article, we’re going to explore three of the most exciting ways automated micro-fulfilment solutions can reduce retailers’ environmental impact.
+While many organizations are waking up to the business advantages micro-fulfillment centers offer, most are unaware of their environmental benefits.
+So in this article, we’re going to explore three of the most exciting ways automated micro-fulfillment solutions can reduce retailers’ environmental impact.

 1. Reducing last mile emissions

 The ‘last mile’ of the supply chain is notoriously challenging, making up 53% of retailers’ total shipping costs.
 But it is also responsible for a great deal of environmental pollution.

 Until recently, retailers had two options: use large regional distribution centers, and transport goods into cities using large trucks.
 Or enlist gig-workers from 3rd party vendors to fulfill from store, one customer at a time.
 Neither option is environmentally sound, producing huge carbon emissions and contributing to poor urban air quality and traffic congestion.

 By reducing the last mile, using smaller vehicles and bundling together multiple orders to create more efficient delivery routes, micro-fulfillment resolves these issues and creates a fulfillment solution that is both more cost-effective and more environmentally friendly.